danimesq/twitter-mass-unfollow/README.md

 #### Stop after 1 minute

 The extension will stop running (unfollowing users) after 1minute from time started. **If unchecked, it will run until there's no one to unfollow & you'd have to manually "STOP" the process as you see fit** See [NOTE](#note) below

+#### Export unfollowed accounts on finished

+To keep track of all of the accounts you unfollowed using this addon, and be able to re-follow them later, a list file with all the unfollowed @s will be exported after every stopped/finished process.

 #### Reload on finished